raphaelramosds/cluster/README.md

-# Hadoop cluster with Docker
+# Cluster for Data Engineering

 ## Specifications

-This cluster is set upt with the follow technologies
+This cluster is set up via Docker.
+It uploads the follow technologies as containers

 - Apache Hadoop
 - Apache Spark
+- MongoDB
+- PostgreSQL

 ## How to run